complexlogic/rsgain/README.md

 #### Logging

 You can use the `-O` option to enable scan logs.
 The program will save a tab-delimited file titled `replaygain.csv` with the scan results for every directory it scans.
-The log files can be viewed in a spreadsheet application such as Microsoft Excel or LibreOffice Calc.
+The log files can be viewed in a spreadsheet application.

+##### Microsoft Excel

+Microsoft Excel doesn't recognize the tab delimiter in CSV files by default.
+To enable Excel compatibility, rsgain has an option `-Os` which will add a `sep` header to the CSV file.
+This is a non-standard Microsoft extension which will enable the outputted CSV files to open in Excel.

 #### Scan Presets